Take Action

 Summary:

 Reimburses an individual or employer for the costs of EMS training programs (tuition and materials costs) completed at technical colleges in Wisconsin for initial licensure once the individual has passed the program and earned their certification (EMR - emergency medical responder) or license (EMT, AEMT, Paramedic - emergency medical service practitioner).
-This bill also provides grants to technical colleges for expanding the access to emergency medical service programs and grants to PSAPs for piloting Live 911 programs.
+This bill also provides grants to technical colleges for expanding the access to emergency medical service programs and creates a pilot grant program to PSAPs for piloting Live 911 programs.

 Why it Matters: